cylc/cylc-doc/src/user-guide/writing-suites/runtime.rst

    [directives]
       job_type = serial

-Suite Visualization And Multiple Inheritance
+Workflow Visualization And Multiple Inheritance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first parent inherited by a namespace is also used as the